Drug offense case rates for males and females have declined considerably.

 [Text only] [CSV file]

 - Trends in drug offense case rates followed similar patterns for males and females since 1985.
 For males, the case rate increased more than 150% between 1991 and 1997, the peak year.
-Since the 1997 peak, the male rate generally declined through 2017 (down 53%) and returned to the level of the early-1990s.
+Since the 1997 peak, the male rate declined steadily through 2020 (down 76%), resting at a level that was about the half the rate in 1985.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available: